📖

 Why Spring Data

-Spring data simplifies the data access operations to a very greater extent.
+Spring data the data access operations to a very greater extent.
 The most compelling feature of spring data is the ability to create repository implementations automatically, at runtime, from a repository interface.
 Hence, you only define the dao interface and the operations you want to perform such as save, read, delete and spring data will provide the implementations at runtime.
 Not only this, it also provides many inbuilt features for paginations, querying, auditing etc. Spring data provides support for both relational and NoSql DB.

 What is Spring Data JPA